peteroupc/html3dutil/doc/extras_evaluators.Roulette.md

 ### Methods

-* [accel](#extras_evaluators.Roulette_accel)<br>Finds an approximate acceleration vector at the given u-coordinate of this curve.
+* [accel](#extras_evaluators.Roulette_accel)<br>Finds an approximate acceleration vector at the specified u-coordinate of this curve.
-* [arcLength](#extras_evaluators.Roulette_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
+* [arcLength](#extras_evaluators.Roulette_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the specified u-coordinate of this curve.
 * [changeEnds](#extras_evaluators.Roulette_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same u-coordinates), but has a different set of end points.
 * [endPoints](#extras_evaluators.Roulette_endPoints)<br>Returns the starting and ending u-coordinates of this curve.
 * [epitrochoid](#extras_evaluators_Roulette.epitrochoid)<br>Creates a <a href="Curve.md">curve evaluator object</a> for an <i>epitrochoid</i>, a curve drawn by a circle that rolls along the outer edge of another circle, whose position is fixed, with a center of (0,0).
-* [evaluate](#extras_evaluators.Roulette_evaluate)<br>Finds the position of this curve at the given u-coordinate.
+* [evaluate](#extras_evaluators.Roulette_evaluate)<br>Finds the position of this curve at the specified u-coordinate.
-* [fitRange](#extras_evaluators.Roulette_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the given range.
+* [fitRange](#extras_evaluators.Roulette_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the specified range.
 * [getLength](#extras_evaluators.Roulette_getLength)<br>Convenience method for getting the total length of this curve.
 * [getPoints](#extras_evaluators.Roulette_getPoints)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.